mostaphaRoudsari/honeybee-primer/text/components/Generator_PV.md

 An optional input, a name or a list of names of PV generators which correspond sequentially to the Honeybee surfaces in _HBSurfaces.
 Without this input PV generators will be assigned default names.
 * ##### HBSurfaces [Required]
 A Honeybee/context surface or a list of Honeybee/context surfaces to which one Photovolatic generator will be mounted on each surface.
-* ##### SASolarCells [Required]
-A float or a list of floats that sequentially correspond to what percentage of each Honeybee surface in  _HBSurfaces are covered with Photovoltaics.  e.g the first float corresponds to the first Honeybee surface.
-If only one float is given this value will be used for all other PV generators.
 * ##### cellsEfficiency [Required]
 A float or a list of floats that sequentially detail the efficiency of the Photovoltaic generator cells on each Honeybee surface in _HBSurfaces as a fraction. e.g the first float corresponds to the first Honeybee surface.
 If only one float is given this value will be used for all other PV generators.
 * ##### integrationMode [Required]